nietras/nietras.github.io/_posts/2022-10-01-bendingdotnet-valid-identifier-separator-chars.md

 As can be seen this references `Microsoft.CodeAnalysis.CSharp` or [Roslyn](https://github.com/dotnet/roslyn) as a nuget package.

-The program is fairly self explanatory... as the astute reader might have observed, though, and as it happens with any software development you might start out going down the "wrong" rabbit hole.
+The program is fairly self explanatory.
+As the astute reader might have observed, though, and as it happens with any software development you might start out going down the "wrong" rabbit hole.
 I certainly did that by first simply defining a full [top-level